hajdbo/sony-jukebox-slink/README.md

 Arduino program to send commands to a Sony CDP-CX jukebox via the S-Link protocol

+Commands are sent to the arduino via a basic serial protocol

 Cable:
 1/8th mono-jack
 connect mass the arduino mass